 If it doesn’t, you’re missing out on critical opportunities to grow your business.

-With a robust online presence, you can reach consumers you may never find offline or through traditional methods like word-of-mouth advertising.
+With strong online visibility, you can reach prospective clients you may never find offline or through traditional methods like word-of-mouth advertising.

-Through inbound marketing and SEO, you can get in front of a much larger audience and prove you have what they need to solve their problems.
+Through inbound law firm marketing and search engine optimization, you can get in front of a much larger audience and prove you have what they need to solve their problems.

 Stage 1: Awareness

 A potential client is aware of the problem they have.
 For example, let’s say a contractor was injured on the job and needs to find a local attorney.
 They hop on Google to search “what to do if I’m injured on the job” and “what type of lawyer do I need if I’m hurt at work?”

 The contractor is looking for valuable content that addresses his pain points.
 Good awareness-stage content may include educational blog posts, ebooks, guides, videos, and whitepapers.

 The contractor now understands what to do next and the kind of attorney he’s looking for.
 He wants to find a workers’ compensation lawyer in Atlanta, Georgia, so that’s what he searches for online.
 He sees three options that look promising and spends some time researching each one.